aws-samples/amazon-sagemaker-reusable-components/README.md

 # Amazon SageMaker reusable components with SageMaker Projects
-This solution shows how to deliver reusable and self-contained custom components to [Amazon SageMaker](https://aws.amazon.com/pm/sagemaker) environment using [AWS Service Catalog](https://aws.amazon.com/servicecatalog/), [AWS CloudFormation](https://aws.amazon.com/cloudformation/), [SageMaker Projects](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-whatis.html) and [SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines/).
+This solution shows how to deliver reusable and self-contained ML components to [Amazon SageMaker](https://aws.amazon.com/pm/sagemaker) environment using [AWS Service Catalog](https://aws.amazon.com/servicecatalog/), [AWS CloudFormation](https://aws.amazon.com/cloudformation/), [SageMaker Projects](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-whatis.html) and [SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines/).

-## Introduction
-To implement reusable, reproducible, and governed custom components in your SageMaker environment, you can use a SageMaker project.
-A SageMaker project is a self-sufficient end-to-end ML component, which can be instantiated and used by the entitled users of [Amazon SageMaker Studio](https://aws.amazon.com/sagemaker/studio/).
-A project is delivered and provisioned via AWS Service Catalog and contains all resources, artifacts, source code, and permissions, which are needed to perform a designated task or a whole workflow in your SageMaker environment.

-The Service Catalog-based approach allows you and your ML team to provision any custom ML components and workflows centrally without requiring each ML user to have high-profile permission policies or going via a manual and non-reproducible individual deployment process.

-By implementing custom reusable components in with SageMaker projects, you can separate the development, testing, and deployment process for ML components from their employment, and follow the best MLOps practices.

-This solution shows step-by-step how to author and employ such a reusable ML component.
+Refer to the blog [Enhance your machine learning development by using a modular architecture with Amazon SageMaker projects](https://aws.amazon.com/blogs/machine-learning/enhance-your-machine-learning-development-by-using-a-modular-architecture-with-amazon-sagemaker-projects/) for more details.

-## Use case
+## Solution overview
-As an example of an ML workflow, delivered as a [custom SageMaker project](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates-custom.html), we take a use case of an automated pipeline for data transformation and ingestion into [SageMaker Feature Store](https://aws.amazon.com/sagemaker/feature-store/) (FS).
+As an example of an ML workflow that spans several development domains, the proposed solution implements a use case of an automated pipeline for data transformation, feature extraction, and ingestion into [Amazon SageMaker Feature Store](https://aws.amazon.com/sagemaker/feature-store/).

 On a high level, the workflow comprises the following steps:

 ![](design/solution-functional-view.drawio.svg)

-1. An upstream data ingestion component uploads data file or files to an Amazon S3 bucket
+1. An upstream data ingestion component uploads data file or files to an [Amazon Simple Storage Service](https://aws.amazon.com/s3/) (Amazon S3) bucket
 2. The data upload event launches a data processing and transformation process
 3. The data transformation process extracts, processes, and transforms features, and ingests them into a designated [feature group](https://docs.aws.amazon.com/sagemaker/latest/dg/feature-store-getting-started.html) in Feature Store